+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 The price of a shared helicopter seat is typically USD 1,100 to 1,700 per person, and a personal charter is USD 3,000 to 5,000 (depending on the season or operator).

-9. What should it happen when the weather conditions are poor?
+9. What should happen when the weather conditions are poor?

-Flights take place only in safe clear weather.
-On the event of the weather changing to unfavorable, then the tour will definitely get postponed, re-scheduled or returned back depending on the company policy.
+Flights take place only in safe, clear weather.
+In the event of the weather changing to unfavorable, the tour will definitely get postponed, rescheduled, or canceled, depending on the company policy.

 Yes!
-Passengers get about 10-15 minutes at Kala Patthar where photo opportunity is enjoyed.
-It is not a possibility to have an extended stay due to the thin air and the possibility of altitude sickness.
+Passengers get about 10-15 minutes at Kala Patthar, where a photo opportunity is enjoyed.
+It is not possible to have an extended stay due to the thin air and the possibility of altitude sickness.

-Yes, and majority of them have a fancy breakfast in Everest view Hotel in Syangboche- the highest luxurious hotel in the world.
-An insider of the trip is dining in the presence of the Everest.
+Yes, and the majority of them have a fancy breakfast in the Everest View Hotel in Syangboche- the most luxurious hotel in the world.
+An insider of the trip is dining in the presence of Everest.

 12. Attire to take on the helicopter tour?

-Insulate yourself by wearing warm clothes, gloves, sunglasses, and sturdy shoes, because it is also cold in the high altitudes.
-Even in spring or in autumn the temperature on top of Everest may fall to a temperature that is lower than zero.
+Insulate yourself by wearing warm clothes, gloves, sunglasses, and sturdy shoes, because it is also cold at high altitudes.
+Even in spring or in autumn, the temperature on top of Everest may fall to a temperature that is lower than zero.

 13. Is the helicopter oxygenated?

-Yep, there are additional oxygen on board available in more helicopters in case one of the passengers may get into discomfort up in the air.
-The training about coping with that is provided to crewmembers and pilots.
+Yep, there is additional oxygen on board available in more helicopters in case one of the passengers may get into discomfort up in the air.
+The training on coping with that is provided to crewmembers and pilots.

 14. Is the touring open to people (children, elderly)?

 Yes, there is no vigorous walking involved, and so age is unimportant.
-However, kids under the age of 3 and those with serious cardiac or respiratory disorders are suggested to consult the physician.
+However, kids under the age of 3 and those with serious cardiac or respiratory disorders are advised to consult a physician.

-15. So at what point do you plan and make the reservation to the Everest Base Camp Helicopter Tour?
+15. So, at what point do you plan to make the reservation for the Everest Base Camp Helicopter Tour?